Alucard2169/Alucard2169/README.md

 # Hi, I am Deepanshu (Alucard2169)

 I am a college student majoring in __Computer science engineering__, I am currently learning Web Development.
-Whenever i see some cool designs i try to recreate them in my own way, I like interesting effects and animations to designs.
+Whenever i see some cool designs i try to recreate them in my own way, I like cool effects and animations.

 If you have any tips or advice for me then i really appreciate it.